katiestar99/ansible/docs/docsite/rst/network/user_guide/platform_routeros.rst

 RouterOS Platform Options
 ***************************************

-RouterOS is part of the `community.network <https://galaxy.ansible.com/community/network>`_ collection and only supports CLI connections today. ``httpapi`` modules may be added in future.
+RouterOS is part of the `community.network <https://galaxy.assible.com/community/network>`_ collection and only supports CLI connections today. ``httpapi`` modules may be added in future.
-This page offers details on how to use ``ansible.netcommon.network_cli`` on RouterOS in Ansible.
+This page offers details on how to use ``assible.netcommon.network_cli`` on RouterOS in Assible.

 .. contents::
   :local: